krautgortna/statamic-disqus/README.md

 {{ disqus:comments id="id" }}
 ```

-If you want to provide the thread id dynamically, e.g. when the slug is the disqus thread id:
+Provide a variable as the thread id, e.g. when the slug is the Disqus thread id:

 ```bash
 {{ disqus:comments :id="slug" }}
 ```

+## All .env Parameters

+- `DISQUS_SHORTNAME="your_shortname"` to identify your account
+- `DISQUS_SECRET` used for server-side API calls
+- `DISQUS_API_KEY` used for client-side API calls
+- `DISQUS_METHOD` choose between 'server' or 'client' API calls (note that the Disqus embed is always loaded on client side)

 ## How to Install